 For the soil, use a special cactus or succulent potting mix, which contains both inorganic elements such as sand and perlite, and organic matter, and is fast-draining.

-Like all succulents, Huernia zebrina does not like it wet so watering the right amount at the right time is crucial.
+Like all succulents, Huernia zebrina does not like much moisture so watering the right amount at the right time is crucial.

 During the growing season, starting in April or May and throughout the summer, it needs watering when the soil feels dry when you put your finger into the top inch.
 Water slowly until water runs out of the drainage hole, and empty the saucer so no water remains.
 Only water again when the soil has dried out again.
 On hot summer days, this can happen fast so check the soil regularly.